umco/umbraco-ditto/docs/usage.md

 ## Advanced usage - Property attributes

-To extend the mapping functionality, Ditto offers two attributes to decorate your POCO models: `UmbracoProperty` and `DittoIgnore`:
+To extend the mapping functionality, Ditto offers several attributes to decorate your POCO models: `UmbracoProperty`, `UmbracoDictionary`, `AppSetting` and `DittoIgnore`:

 ### `UmbracoProperty`